rm51/sdc_project5/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search only at the bottom of the image as cars wouldn't be found in the sky.
+Originally I used a sliding window search but then later

 ![alt text][image3]